UCSD-E4E/PyHa/README.md

 Usage: `bird_label_scores(automated_df, human_df)`

 ### [`automated_labeling_statistics`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/statistics.py)
 *Found in [`statistics.py`](https://github.com/UCSD-E4E/PyHa/blob/main/PyHa/statistics.py)*

 This function allows users to easily pass in two dataframes of manual labels and automated labels, and returns a dataframe with statistics examining the efficiency of the automated labelling system compared to the human labels for multiple clips.
+It calls `bird_local_scores` on corresponding audio clips to generate the efficiency statistics for one specific clip which is then all put into one dataframe of statistics for multiple audio clips.

 | Parameter | Type |  Description |
 | --- | --- | --- |